-Policy S10 Protection of Local Facilities
+Policy S9 Protection of Local Facilities

-Local retail, commercial business and community facilities in Stretton as defined in Table 2 and Maps 11, 12 and 13 above will be protected.
+Local retail, commercial business and community facilities (as defined in Table 2) in Stretton will be protected.
+Residential uses on the first floor level of retail and business facilities will be supported.

-Where planning consent is required the loss of such facilities will be resisted unless it can be demonstrated that such facilities are no longer necessary or viable, and where adequate alternative provision is made to meet the needs of the community.
-Proposals for changes of use from commercial or community to wholly residential use in these areas will not be permitted.
+Where planning consent is required the loss of such facilities will be resisted unless it can be demonstrated that such facilities are no longer necessary or viable, or where adequate alternative provision is made to meet the needs of the community.